Anthony Thorold: Final years and legacy

 Lord of souls, who hast chosen and called me to service in Thy Church, all our trust is in Thee, for in Thee are the springs of my life.
 Abundantly give me of Thy Blessed Spirit, without whom nothing is strong, nothing is Holy; and use me as it shall please Thee for the glory of Thy name.
 Make my will patient, my conscience pure, my temper bright.
 Empty me of self, and fill me with the meekness of wisdom.
 Increase my faith, mellow my judgment, stir my zeal, enlarge my heart.
 Let my life enforce what my lips utter.
 Do Thou choose for me the work I do, and the place in which I do it; the success I win and the harvest I reap.
 Preserve me from jealousy and impatience; from self-will and depression.
 Make me faithful unto death and then give me the crown of life.
 All this I ask for Christ's sake.
 Amen.

+Works

-Unlike his cousin, Bishop Edward Trollope, Thorold performed little serious scholarship.
-He did write a number of devotional books, among them The Yoke of Christ (Isbister, London 1884), The Gospel of Christ (Isbister 1884), and The Claim of Christ on the Young (Isbister, London 1891).
+Thorold wrete a number of devotional books, among them The Yoke of Christ (Isbister, London 1884), The Gospel of Christ (Isbister 1884), and The Claim of Christ on the Young (Isbister, London 1891).
 Shortly after his death in 1895, Charles Hare Simpkinson wrote The Life and Work of Bishop Thorold, published by Isbister in 1896.
-It contained many quotes from Thorold's correspondence and also accounts of his travels.
+It contained quotations from Thorold's correspondence, and accounts of his travels.

+Family

+Thorold married, firstly in 1850, Henrietta Greene, daughter of Thomas Greene MP for Lancaster.
+After her death in 1859, he married secondly in 1865 Emily 1865, Emily, daughter of John Labouchere.
+She died in 1877.
+She was sister of the MP Henry Labouchère.

+By his first marriage Thorold had a son Edward who died young.
+By his second marriage he had a son Algar Labouchère Thorold (1866–1936), and two daughters, Dorothy and Sybil (later Countess de la Bédoyère).
+His descendants through Sybil include his grandson Michael de la Bédoyère and his great-great-grandson, the historian Guy de la Bédoyère.

+Thorold's cousin Edward Trollope, was made suffragan bishop for Nottingham in 1877.